-Ruri! was probably composed in the 1940s in the Eastern Cape, South Africa, because Moerane’s son Mofelehetsi recalls that his father ‘had a lot of trouble with it', and Mofelehetsi was a teenager still living at home during those years.
+Ruri! was probably composed in the Eastern Cape, South Africa in the 1940s because Moerane’s eldest son, Mofelehetsi, who was a teenager at that time, recalled in an interview in May 2014 that his father ‘had a lot of trouble with it’; and Mofelehetsi knew the way his father composed.
 It is one of Moerane’s most mature and best-loved works, describing in a slow-moving arc of harmonies and soaring melodic lines the beauty of nature as a creation of God.
-Ruri has frequently been sung at festivals and competitions in South Africa, and the first recording below is one of the better ones available, made during the Grahamstown Festival in 2000 (and used with permission).
-There are also several versions on Youtube, including one by the Mompati Arts Chorus, recorded live at a choral competition in South Africa, that has a piano accompaniment.
-The pianist mostly plays the vocal lines but sometimes embellishes them, providing an interesting example of how Moerane’s works can be interpreted.
-A free mp3 of the spoken Sesotho lyrics is available when the score is purchased.
+Ruri! has frequently been sung at festivals and competitions in South Africa: the recording below was made during the Grahamstown Festival in 2000, for example.
+There are several versions on Youtube, including one by the Mompati Arts Chorus recorded live at a choral competition in South Africa in which the choir is accompanied.
+The pianist sometimes embellishes the vocal lines, showing how Moerane’s works can be interestingly re-imagined in modern times.

 In order to help choirs learn this song, a free mp3 of the lyrics spoken by Mpho Ndebele is downloadable when the song is purchased along with a rehearsal mp3 of the song at a slow tempo.

 The image on the right shows the first page of the score.